Aria-vero-s/pianist/README.md

 ### Image Credits

-The image used in this project, the full-page photograph of the pianist, were generously provided by the pianist himself.
+The images used in this project, the full-page photographs of the pianist and of the piano, were generously provided by the pianist himself.

 The favicon used in this project was also thoughtfully designed by Paolo Rubinacci, contributing to the website's unique visual identity.